What is the application deadline?

 How long does it typically take to complete the program?

-The program is seven semesters of full-time study completed in 2.5 year.
+The program is seven semesters of full-time study completed in 2.5 years.
 Students are encouraged to complete the program in the designed timeframe, although variations in schedule can be made as needed.
-We know life happen.
+We know life happens.